Narkatiaganj

 Narkatiaganj is a town and a notified area in West Champaran district in the Indian state of Bihar.
 It is a part of Tirhut Division, and situated 280 km northwest of capital of the state, Patna.

 Overview

-Narkatiaganj is a subdivision region in West Champaran district in the Indian state of Bihar.
-It is situated 280 km northwest of capital Patna.
-Narkatiaganj block has twenty seven Panchayats.
+Narkatiaganj is a subdivided region in West Champaran district in the Indian state of Bihar.
+It is situated 280 km northwest of the capital of Patna.
+Narkatiaganj contains 27 Panchayats.
 The city is well connected by roads and railways to all major places of Bihar and neighbor states.
 It is situated on the Barauni–Gorakhpur, Raxaul and Jainagar railway lines.

 Demographics

 As of 2011 India census, Narkatiaganj had a population of 49,507 in 9083 households.
 Males constitute 53% of the population and females 43%.
 Narkatiaganj has an average literacy rate of 65%, lower than the national average of 74%, male literacy is 57.65% and female literacy is 42.34%.
 15.7% of the population in Narkatiyaganj is under 6 years of age.